 History of the Michigan Natural Resources Trust Fund (MNRTF)

-This act stipulated that in any one fiscal year, up to a third of all mineral lease revenues plus the interest and earnings of the Trust Fund could be used to both purchase land for resource protection and public outdoor recreation and develop outdoor recreation facilities.
+This act stipulated that in any one fiscal year, up to a third of all mineral lease revenues plus the interest and earnings of the MNRTF could be used to purchase land for resource conservation and public outdoor recreation but also to develop outdoor recreation facilities.
 P.A.
-101 of 1985 also specified that not less than 25 percent of the total expenditures from the Trust Fund in any fiscal year shall be expended for land acquisition and rights in land, and not more than 25 percent of the total expenditures from the Trust Fund in any fiscal year be expended for development of public recreation facilities.
+101 of 1985 specified that not less than 25 percent of funds made available from the fund in any fiscal year shall be expended for the acquisition of land and rights in land, and not more than 25 percent of funds made available from the fund in any fiscal year shall be expended for development of public recreation facilities.
 In addition, P.A.
-101 of 1985 authorized the use of Trust Funds to make the annual payments in-lieu of taxes to local units of government that are required under subpart 14 of Part 21 of the Natural Resources and Environmental Protection Act, 451 PA 1994, as amended.
-Trust Funds are used to meet the DNR's obligations under Part 21 for lands acquired by the DNR with MNRTF assistance.
+101 of 1985 authorized the use of the MNRTF to make the annual payments in-lieu of taxes to local units of government that are required under subpart 14 of Part 21 of the Natural Resources and Environmental Protection Act, 451 PA 1994, as amended.
+The MNRTF is used to meet the DNR's obligations under Part 21 for lands acquired by the DNR with MNRTF assistance.

 On November 8, 1994, Michigan voters approved Proposal P, which also amended the State Constitution.
 The 1994 amendment reversed a previous constitutional provision which allowed the diversion of Trust Fund revenue to the Michigan Strategic Fund.
 Proposal P also established the State Park Endowment Fund (SPEF) for the operation, maintenance and capital improvements at Michigan's State Parks, and provided for the distribution of $10 million annually in Trust Fund revenues to the new SPEF.
 The 1994 amendment also raised the maximum amount that could accumulate in the Trust Fund from $200 million to $400 million.